MiguelRocha2001/SEC-HDSLedger-G04/README.md

 For each process that is specified in the json configuration files, there should exist a pair of public - private keys, in the form of public<ID>.key and private<ID>.key, <ID> being the id of the respective process.
 This keys should stay in [keys](HDSLedger/resources/keys) folder.

+Also, if the client wishes to use a key that is not loaded/known by the replicas/nodes, there is a pair of Public/Private keys inside the (HDSLedger/resources/unregistered) folder.

 The keys could be generated with the ***RSAKeyGenerator.java*** class, available in the [RSAKeyGenerator](HDSLedger/Communication/src/main/java/pt/ulisboa/tecnico/hdsledger/communication/cripto/RSAKeyGenerator.java)

 ## Puppet Master

-The puppet master is a python script `puppet-master.py` which is responsible for starting the nodes of the blockchain.
+The puppet master is a python script `puppet-master.py` which is responsible for starting the nodes and clients of the blockchain.
 The script runs with `kitty` terminal emulator by default since it's installed on the RNL labs.

 To run the script you need to have `python3` installed.